 A couple of things to note:

-- From the Staffing Timeline use the Configure button, as illustrated below, to customize response time targets and handle times.
+- From the Staffing Timeline, use the Configure button as illustrated below, to customize response time targets and handle times.
+The configure button takes into account the assumptions that you make about how your team will work throughout the day.

 - Configurations are specific to each channel and queue.
 For example, general issues that arrive via phone can be distinguished from specialist tickets that arrive via email.